base0010/restapidocs/docs/index.rst

 Technical Flow
 ===============================
-Below is the general flow from Hosts through Core Network and our additons to Subscribers
+Below is the general flow from Hosts through Core Network and out to Subscribers

 .. image:: ./technical_flow.svg
    :width: 800